steelbrain/package-deps/README.md

 module.exports = {
   activate() {
-    // replace the example argument 'linter-ruby' with the name of this linter package require('atom-package-deps').install('linter-ruby')
+    // replace the example argument 'linter-ruby' with the name of this Atom package require('atom-package-deps').install('linter-ruby')
       .then(function() {
         console.log('All dependencies installed, good to go')